Travis

 More specific information on what versions of Node.js are available is in the Environment Reference pages:

-If you need more specific control of Node.js versions in your build, use any version installable by nvm.
+If you need more specific control of Node.js versions in your build, use any version that is installable by nvm.
 If your .travis.yml contains a version of Node.js that nvm cannot install, such as 0.4, the job errors immediately.

 For a precise list of versions pre-installed on the VM, please consult “Build system information” in the build log.

-Specifying Node.js versions using .nvmrc #
+Specify Node.js versions using .nvmrc #

 Optionally, your repository can contain a .nvmrc file in the repository root to specify which single version of Node.js to run your tests against.